DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-02-19-the-browser-forgotten.md

 This brings us to the wishlist.
 I am not a front-end person by choice.
 This is not my specialty.
 But it happens that I regularly have to write them, because tools need to interact with humans, and front-ends are kind of needed for that.
 And the web is the easiest platform to build this on when you need remote tooling.
 But it also means that I am _ruthless_ with my tools.

-I need tools for the frontend that are featureful, easy to use, and adapted to developers with limited front-end experience doing it all.
+I need tools for the front-end that are featureful, easy to use, and adapted to developers with limited front-end experience doing it all.
 I need things that give me instant feedback because I will not have a designer.
 The only way I can make things pretty is through constant incremental change based on how it looks to me.
 Also, it means I cannot bring in a full design system, nor a JS framework, because just keeping this stuff properly plumbed in and up to date is more time than I can allocate to it.

 So I am an SSR person.
 Fully static sites are done with Jekyll, Soupault, or an equivalent.
 Semi-dynamic one, that needs to adapt the data they show, with Phoenix.
 And if I need a dynamic page, it is going to be Liveview.
 My CSS is nearly always Tailwind, for reasons explained lower.

 Do you know what I cannot use?
 None of the CSS-in-JS stuff.
 No JSX.
 No HTMX.
 No CSS Modules.
 No Web Components.
 None of this stuff.
 And yet, I can see the needs.
 And I see how things are being done on the JS side.
-I think at this point, i should publish my own Browser Wishlist.
-I say Browser, because i want more than just some CSS.
+I think at this point, I should publish my own Browser Wishlist.
+I say Browser because I want more than just some CSS.